 For more resources on trichotillomania in Singapore, please visit this website.

 This condition needs to be co-managed with a professional mental health practitioner.
 The aim of treatment is to control and eventually stop hair pulling and to restore hair in any permanently damaged areas of scalp.

 Medication may be prescribed to curb the urge to pull at the hair or pick at the skin.
 Therapy sessions, such as cognitive-behavioural therapy, might be suggested by the attending psychiatrist to help sufferers control their behavioural response to emotional stress.

 Skin infections on the afflicted area need to be treated accordingly – with dressings and antibiotics.

 Temporary cosmetic coverage can be helpful to prevent embarrassment and improve one’s self-image until the hair pulling stops.

 In severe conditions, hair restoration surgery may be required to restore large patches of baldness or sparseness.
 In dire cases, hair restoration surgery may not even be an available option and cosmetic coverage with hair pieces or wigs may be required.

-Consult your hair restoration physician to discuss what options are available for restoring areas affected by trichotillomania.
+Consult your hair restoration physician or hair loss clinic in Singapore to discuss what options are available for restoring areas affected by trichotillomania.